 I liked my little life, living in the small world of New Orleans, Baton Rouge, and Lafayette art shows and festivals.
 I was comfortable there, but in early March, all that changed.

 I am trying to adjust.
 I created an Animal Spirits of the Apocalypse Oracle Deck in the first six weeks of the the isolation.
-I'm currently working to fund that project on Indigogo.
+I'm currently working to fund that project on Indiegogo.
 I still have fifty days left so I am optimistic that I will get there.

 In the first several weeks, when I wasn't distracting myself with the Apocalypse Oracle, I was experiencing almost daily anxiety attacks.
 I could breathe through them and in the course of about fifteen minutes, they would pass.
 As more time passes, they've become less frequent.

 I still feel a sense of unease when I think about how long this pandemic might last and how long it will be until I can return to work.
-I realize I may need to find something else to plug into the hole that my art circuit filled.
-It still hangs in the balance so I try not to dwell to much on the matter.
+I realize I may need to find something else to plug into the hole that my art festival circuit filled.
+It still hangs in the balance so I try not to dwell too much on the matter.

 Trusting in the flow of the Universe got me started on my art career so I am trying to release my anxiety and trust that I will find a new path and begin a new journey if I must.
 Giving in to the anxiety spiral only makes me feel worse.

 I hope your time in the Quiet at the End of the World contains some pleasant moments and that anxiety is not too much with you.
 I love you and I believe that we will get through this together.